 - 1 cup chocolate chips (be sure to use vegan chips to keep it vegan!)

-- Combine the pumpkin, oil, applesauce, and sugar until mixed.
+- Combine the pumpkin, oil, sugar, and vanilla until mixed.

 - Slowly add in the flour, baking soda, baking powder, salt, cinnamon, and ginger.